janeoa/twoGBpass/README.md

-This project aim to make a FPGA bitstream for the tang25k SoM on the custom board to make a ethernet to ethernet passthough channel
+This project aim to make a FPGA bitstream for the tang25k SoM on the custom board to make a ethernet to ethernet passthough channel.

 # SoM
 FPGA GW5A-LV25MG121C1/l0